rnels12/getKspaceCOHP/README.md

 # getKspaceCOHP
-A code to filter out further the k-dependent COHP based on a given pair of orbitals to be plotted.
+A code to filter out further the k-dependent COHP based on a given pair of orbitals and write them into a gnuplot format.

 To compile the code: